microsoft/InnerEye-DeepLearning/docs/building_models.md

 ### K-Fold Model Cross Validation

+For running K-fold cross validation, the InnerEye toolbox schedules multiple training runs in the cloud that run at the same time (provided that the cluster has capacity).
+This means that a complete cross validation run usually takes as long as a single training run.

-As for training a new model, but add the switch `--number_of_cross_validation_splits=N`, for some `N` greater than 1; a value of 5 is typical.
+To start cross validation, you can either modify the `number_of_cross_validation_splits` property of your model, or supply it on the command line: Provide all the usual switches, and add `--number_of_cross_validation_splits=N`, for some `N` greater than 1; a value of 5 is typical.
 This will start a [HyperDrive run](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-tune-hyperparameters): A parent AzureML job, with `N` child runs that will execute in parallel.
 You can see the child runs in the AzureML UI in the "Child Runs" tab.

 The dataset splits for those `N` child runs will be computed from the union of the Training and Validation sets.
 The Test set is unchanged.
-Note that the Test set can be empty, in which case the training and validation sets for the `N` child runs will be the full dataset.
+Note that the Test set can be empty, in which case the union all validation sets for the `N` child runs will be the full dataset.

 ### Recovering failed runs and continuing training